Information Technologies and Media

-Soulier Avocats regularly assists and defends French and foreign companies operating in the media and entertainment industry.
+Soulier Avocats regularly assists and defends French and foreign companies operating in the IT and media industries.

 With the advent of a true information society, companies around the world face new challenges connected, in particular, to the growing digitalization of exchanges, the never-ending technological innovation and the ever-increasing significance of digital contents in business life.

 Soulier Avocats has developed a specific expertise on all legal matters brought about by these evolutions and we counsel and defend our French and foreign clients on IT issues and, more generally, on any and all new technology related issues.

 With respect to computer technology, we assist both vendors (including software developers, suppliers of solutions, computer and engineering services companies, Web agencies, etc.) and private and institutional end-user clients in implementing their computer technology projects, including, but not limited to, the negotiation and preparation of computer hardware, software and software package agreements, purchase, licensing, development, service and integration contracts as well as framework agreements for the supply of services, the enforcement of contractual warranties, product interoperability and interconnection requirements, etc. We also provide legal assistance to the various technical intermediaries on all matters concerning regulations, liability and protection of rights and titles.